About Captain Wild Bill

 In 2010 — the show’s 6th season — he broke into the tight-knit circle of Deadliest Catch captains.
 Two years later, Bill brought his son, Zack Larson, on board his ship as greenhorn.

 Bill is originally from Irwin, PA, east of Pittsburgh.
-In the off-season, he and his wife, Karen Gillis, make their home in San Carlos, Mexico.
+In the off-season, he makes his home in San Carlos, Mexico.
 Bill enjoys travel, horseback riding, NASCAR, and sports fishing.
 He supports nonprofit projects including Wounded Warriors and breast cancer charities.
 In addition to Zack, he has a younger son, Jake, and a daughter, Delia.